 Wildlife Movement Solutions (WMS) are wildlife-friendly crossing infrastructure installed where roads intersect ecological corridors to facilitate the safe movement of wildlife.

-Examples of this infrastructure includes:
+Examples of this infrastructure include:

 - culvert underpasses

 - land-bridge overpasses

 - koala refuge and glider poles